-Thickness is one of the fundamental properties of thin films, and affects the electrical, mechanical, and optical properties of it.
+Thickness is one of the fundamental characteristics of thin films and affects their electrical, mechanical, and optical properties.
 Analyzing the thin film thickness is a critical part of product development in various industries and applications like semiconductors, displays, medical devices, and electronics.

 Why is method selection so complex?

 The complexity of method selection comes from the limitations of the methods and their varying capabilities to answer different research questions about the material.
-That is why there is seldom a single correct answer for which method is the best, but instead it depends on what methods are eligible for the material in question, what additional information other than the thickness of the film is to be determined with the analysis, and what the budget is Additional information that can be obtained for the measurements.
+That is why there is seldom a single correct answer for which method is the best, but instead, it depends on what methods are eligible for the material in question, what additional information other than the thickness of the film is to be determined with the analysis, and what the budget is.

 Thickness measurements with XRR

 X-ray reflectivity is a great method for the analysis of layered materials.
 It allows not only the determination of the thickness of the film in total but also gives information about the thickness and density of the individual layers in it.
 Surface roughness can also be measured as part of the thickness measurement with XRR.

 The method is suitable for materials with a thickness smaller than 250 nm, optimally under 100 nm.
 For successful measurements, the thickness of the material must be at least one order of magnitude greater than the surface roughness of the film.

 An important factor related to XRR is that the estimated composition and structure of the sample must be known for the analysis to be accurate.
 As the method relies on fitting the experimental XRR curve with the corresponding layer model using simulation, the analysis can result in large errors if the composition of the sample is unknown.